 Every consumer wants a business that’s functional, provides options and is easy to engage with.
-Slowing down consumer engagement is detrimental to businesses since customers will not want to deal with such companies in future.
+Slowing down consumer engagement is detrimental to businesses since customers will not want to deal with such companies in the future.
 This is why chatbots have been a revelation for businesses and customer management.
-To that end, let’s examine what chatbots do and why they need longer term memories to continue benefitting everyone involved.
+To that end, let’s examine what chatbots do and why they need longer-term memories to continue benefitting everyone involved.

 Everyone dreads being put on hold when calling a company.
 Sometimes all customers have is a simple question, requiring a few moments of support staff’s time.
 Yet, due to the volume of calls companies get, it just isn’t possible to assign everyone a knowledgeable person at any given moment.
 But what if there existed a powerful tool that provides answers, tailored to customer requests, that never required putting the customers on hold?